-Bug-out bags, sometimes known as get-home bags, provide some basics to survive while evacuating from a disaster.
-While philosophies vary about the bags and their contents, should guns and ammo be a part of yours?
+Bug-out bags, sometimes known as BOBs or get-home bags, provide some basics to survive while evacuating from a disaster.
+While the philosophies of preppers vary regarding the bags and their contents, should guns and ammo be a part of yours?

-But-out bags are really must-have items.
+Bug-out bags should include the really must-have items for a SHTF situation.
 They can save your life.
-The old expression “proper prior planning prevents piss poor performance” comes to mind.
+The old expression “proper planning prevents piss-poor performance” comes to mind.
 The wise and prudent man (or woman) won’t make rookie mistakes in crafting his or her pack.

 One big question: Should the pack include a firearm or ammo?